roddevwork/dom-exercices-javascript/README.md

 -It is a responsive design.
 Made with HTML, CSS and JavaScript

--Refactored and adapted to me from Professor Jon Mircha's JavaScript course.
+-Refactored and adapted to me from Professor Jon Mircha's .
 With him I learn a lot.
 Thanks Jon!.

 ## Steps: